bpmn-io/vs-code-bpmn-io/README.md

 ## Build and Run

-First step, clone this project to your local machine.
+First step, clone this project to your local machine and open it with [VSCode](https://code.visualstudio.com/):

 ```sh
 git clone https://github.com/bpmn-io/vs-code-bpmn-io.git